-Smoking, together with other environmental factors, favors the growth of anaerobic bacteria, i.e., those that grow in the absence of oxygen, and reduces oxygen-requiring bacteria (aerobic bacteria), negatively affecting the balance of the oral microbiome.
-Among the bacteria that decrease by tocacco consumption are bacteria of is the genus Neisseria, which are part of the healthy oral microbiota.
+Tobacco use, together with other environmental factors, favors the growth of anaerobic bacteria, i.e., those that grow in the absence of oxygen, and reduces oxygen-requiring bacteria (aerobic bacteria), negatively affecting the balance of the oral microbiome.
+Among the bacteria facilitated by smoking is the genus Neisseria, which is part of the healthy oral microbiota.